ecmwf-projects/cookiecutter-conda-package/{{cookiecutter.project_name}}/README.md

 1. Run the static type checker: `make type-check`
 1. Build the documentation (see [Sphinx tutorial](https://www.sphinx-doc.org/en/master/tutorial/)): `make docs-build`

+## Integration tests on GitHub

+Add a file named `environment-integration.yml` to run unit tests with a different conda environment.
+For example, this is useful to test minimum requirements or optional dependencies.

 ## License

 ```